aconamos/catch-and-release/README.md

 # catch-and-release

+## the devs shot this mod dead 😭
+## they silently patched the game even though I DID IT FIRST 😭

 Save the fish!
 This mod changes the item you get from mining fish to a placeable fish item that allows you to rehome fish from your nasty green polluted ponds.

 Compatibility with: